Medical Assistants vs. CNAs: Who Has the Better Job?

 Prospective MAs might be able to work without any formal education, and can even receive on-the-job training from their employer.
 Each state has its own medical assistant requirements, but a lack of formal training will likely result in lower salary offers.

 Medical Assistant Certification

+The most common medical assistant training is an MA certificate program.
+Accredited medical assistant training courses are held at thousands of community colleges throughout the country.
 Some colleges may offer online medical assistant programs and nursing assistant programs, but accredited courses are recommended as they require the completion of a guided internship.

-Medical Assistant Associate Degree
+Medical Assistant Associate Degrees

 How to Become a CNA

-Where Do MAs and CNAs Work?
+Where Can MAs and CNAs Work?

 If you prefer to work more directly with patients, a CNA role might be a great fit for you.
 CNAs generally work in hospitals, nursing homes, and rehabilitation and hospice centers.
 Medical assistants have an even greater selection of job opportunities in a wider variety of work environments (especially private practices and clinics).